wlsf82/cv/README.md

 **Codecademy:** https://www.codecademy.com/profiles/wlsf82
 **Location:** Amsterdam, Netherlands

 I'm a software engineer that loves testing.
-I'm also a clean coder, entrepreneur,blogger, YouTuber, writer, online teacher, mentor, speaker, an active member of the testing automation and JavaScript communities, and a fan of good music, tattoos, and skateboarding.
+I'm also a clean coder, entrepreneur, blogger, YouTuber, writer, online teacher, mentor, speaker, an active member of the testing automation and JavaScript communities, and a fan of good music, tattoos, and skateboarding.

 ## Education
 Bachelor in business management with an emphasis on system information analysis at PUCRS (2012)